ibm-granite/granite-code-models/README.md

 The key advantages of Granite Code models include:
 * All-rounder Code LLM: Granite Code models achieve competitive or state-of-the-art performance on different kinds of code-related tasks, including code generation, explanation, fixing, editing, translation, and more.
 Demonstrating their ability to solve diverse coding tasks.
-* Trustworthy Enterprise-Grade LLM: All our models are trained on license-permissible data collected following IBM’s AI [Ethics principles](https://www.ibm.com/impact/ai-ethics) and guided by IBM’s Corporate Legal team for trustworthy enterprise usage.
+* Trustworthy Enterprise-Grade LLM: All our models are trained on license-permissible data collected following [IBM's AI Ethics principles](https://www.ibm.com/impact/ai-ethics) and guided by IBM’s Corporate Legal team for trustworthy enterprise usage.
 We release all our Granite Code models under an [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) license for research and commercial use.

 The family of **Granite Code Models** comes in two main variants: